cablelabs/order/documentation/order-status-and-notification-api.md

 POST /orders/{id}/notifications
 ```
 This API is used to create an Order Notification.
-The example below creates a REJECT notification.
+The example below creates a ERROR notification.
 This API is called at a Buyer endpoint.

 **Request**